 Assist with the review of the accreditation self-study responses to the appropriate standards and monitor the college’s progress in meeting plans and recommendations specific to its accreditation charge.

-Committee representatives are responsible for dissemination of relevant curriculum additions, changes and updates in a timely manner to the discipline members in order to ensure discipline consensus prior to approval.
+Committee representatives are responsible for dissemination of relevant curriculum additions, changes, and updates in a timely manner to the discipline members, assuring discipline faculty concurrence.